Ilya Kabakov: Career

-The 1980s

 Between 1983 and 2000, Kabakov created 155 installations.
 Of these, one of the best known installations is The Man Who Flew Into Space From His Apartment.
 First created in 1985 in a secret attic studio in Moscow, Kabakov later recreated the piece in the United States at Ronald Feldman Gallery in 1988.
 The installation portrays a small, run-down bedroom with a large hole in the ceiling and propaganda photos covering the walls.
 The exhibition was widely reviewed, securing Kabakov's reputation in the New York art world.

 Personal life and death

-In 1989, Kabakov began working with his niece, curator and dealer Emilia Kanevsky, who would later become his wife and who emigrated from the USSR in 1973.
-Kabakov had met her when she lived in Dnipropetrovsk.
+Kabakov emigrated to Austria in 1987, then the United States in 1988, following the gradual exhibition of his works in the West.
+A year after arriving in New York, he met curator and dealer Emilia Kanevsky, who was also his niece; they married in 1992.
 For three decades, the couple collaborated on numerous exhibitions, including Documenta in 1992, the Venice Biennale in 1993, the Whitney Biennial in 1997, the State Hermitage Museum in St. Petersburg in 2004, and the Tate Modern and the Hirshhorn in 2017.

 Kabakov died on May 27, 2023, at the age of 89.
+He had one daughter and four grandchildren.